yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 decide, on a per-identity case, whether to act as a proxy into another ACME Delegation server, or to behave as an IdO and obtain a certificate directly.
-The determining factor is whether it can successfully be authorized by the ACME Server for the identity associated with the certificate request.
+The determining factor is whether it can successfully be authorized by the ACME server for the identity associated with the certificate request.

 The identities supported by each server and the disposition for each of them are preconfigured.